Top 10 World Cup Runner-ups in History

 , as well as the first entry in our list of the

-top 10 World Cup Runner-ups in history
+top World Cup Runner-ups ever

 .
 Croatia's national team was led by manager Zlatko Dalić at the 2018 World Cup.
 Zlatko Dalic made a significant change immediately after taking over as manager, moving Luka Modric to the No 10 position, a role the Real Madrid player has rarely occupied since his early days.
-Now Modric, playing much higher up, has much less time and space on the ball and his passing statistics are nowhere near as impressive.

 Croatia's opponents in the group stage were Nigeria, Argentina, and Iceland.
 It was considered a difficult draw due to Argentina's talent and Nigeria's historic performances.
 However, the team earned a 2–0 victory over Nigeria in their opening match.
 During their opening match, their striker Nikola Kalinić refused to enter the match as a substitute, and was expelled from the team by manager Zlatko Dalić, leaving Croatia with only 22 players for the remainder of the tournament.